Nonlinear frequency conversion is controlled by vacuum fluctuations: Introduction

+(3) The switch process has a critical time scale $\partial t$ that should be faster than the resonance storage time ($\partial t < \tau_{c}$), a situation that does not pertain to traditional nonlinear optics.

-The central question we address here is how to reconcile the apparent differences regarding frequency conversion in traditional homogeneous media with conversion in nanophotonic resonant cavities.
-Therefore, we study by pump-probe reflectivity the dynamics of the frequency conversion of light confined in GaAs-AlAs microcavities~(see Supplementary Information, Sample and Setup).
-The samples sustain both a cavity resonance and a continuous vacuum density of optical states, which are controlled by a range of quality factors $Q$.
-The cavity resonance is switched in time by the electronic Kerr effect that allows for the fastest possible, reversible, and purely dispersive switch.\cite{ctistis.2011.apl}
+The central question that we address here is how to reconcile the apparent differences regarding frequency conversion in traditional homogeneous media with conversion in nanophotonic resonant cavities.
+Therefore, we have initiated a study of the dynamics of the frequency conversion of light confined in GaAs-AlAs microcavities, by pump-probe reflectivity~\cite{diels.2006.book}.
+The cavity resonance is switched in time by the electronic Kerr effect that represents the fastest possible, completely reversible, and purely dispersive all-optical switch~\cite{ctistis.2011.apl}.
+The key feature of our paper is to consider the local density of optical states (LDOS), a concept widely used in spontaneous emission control~\cite{sprik.1996.epl, novotny.2006.book}.
+By varying the quality factor $Q$ of the microcavities, we control both the LDOS on cavity resonance, and the continuum LDOS of the surrounding vacuum that leaks into the cavity.